 Severe Allergy and Risk of Anaphylaxis

-If you have a severe allergy or are at risk of an anaphylaxis reaction to food, insect stings, medication, and other substances:
+If you have a severe allergy or are at risk of an anaphylactic reaction to food:

-- Fill out the Allergy & Dietary Needs Intake Form available through the Student Residence & Dining Portal and ensure all information is kept up-to-date
+Fill out the Food Allergy and Dietary Need Form available through the Student Residence & Dining Portal and ensure all information is kept up-to-date.

-- Never consume foods that do not have allergen information displayed and be aware of the risk of cross-contamination, especially for areas of self-serve
+Never consume foods that do not have allergen information displayed.

-When ordering food, you are responsible for identifying as an individual with food allergies or special dietary concerns.
-You must be diligent about food safety concerns when visiting our food service locations.
+When ordering food, you are responsible for identifying as an individual with food allergies or other dietary concerns.
+You must be diligent about communicating your dietary needs when visiting any campus food service location.

 Queen’s Hospitality Services takes a team approach to preparing foods safely.
 Our staff understands the severity of food allergies and makes every effort to identify ingredients and avoid cross-contamination that may cause adverse reactions.